 The term "safe area" is often used to mean non-hazardous area, it is even used in the text of some of the older standards but the term is not defined within the EN60079 range of standards.
-The term 'safe area' could be misleading as it could be interpreted to mean relating to other potential hazards.
+'Safe area' could be misleading as it could be interpreted to mean relating to other potential hazards.
 An area might be non-hazardous, which is defined relating to a potentially explosive atmosphere, but may not be 'safe' regarding other hazards.

 The hazardous area is also referred to as Atex Area i.e area which the Atex Directives apply but this of course is only valid for sites with the European Union.
 The American term Hazloc )(Hazardous Locations) is becoming more prevalent and is a perfectly good term although not defined in the EN Standards.

 The hazardous area is divided in Zones dependant on the probability of an explosive atmosphere occurring.